MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

 - For application scenarios that don't require corporate network connectivity, treat all virtual networks as ephemeral resources that are replaced when a new regional deployment is conducted.

-- When connecting to other Azure or on-premises networks, application virtual networks should not be treated as ephemeral since it creates significant complications where virtual network peering and virtual network gateway resources are concerned.
+- When connecting to other Azure or on-premises networks, application virtual networks shouldn't be treated as ephemeral since it creates significant complications where virtual network peering and virtual network gateway resources are concerned.
 All relevant application resources within the virtual network should continue to be ephemeral, with parallel subnets used to facilitate blue-green deployments of updated regional deployment stamps.

 - In scenarios where corporate network connectivity is required to facilitate application integration over private networks, ensure that the IPv4 address space used for regional application virtual networks doesn't overlap with other connected networks and is properly sized to facilitate required scale without needing to update the virtual network resource and incur downtime.
   - It's strongly recommended to only use IP addresses from the address allocation for private internet (RFC 1918).